 Read 1 Corinthians 13:7.
 It says, “Love never gives up, love never loses faith, it is always hopeful, and endures through every circumstance.”
-This passage reminds us to never stop loving and hoping for a better tomorrow in our relationships.
+This passage reminds us never to stop loving and hoping for a better tomorrow in our relationships.
 “Don’t stop loving your spouse.”
 “Don’t lose faith in the power of God to give you a great relationship.”
 This verse is saying, “Be hopeful, even when things don’t look good and know that you’re called to endure.”
-As you strive for realistic expectation in your relationship, may the Lord bless you and keep you, cause his face to shine upon you, be gracious to you and give you peace.
+As you strive for realistic expectations in your relationship, may the Lord bless you and keep you, cause his face to shine upon you, be gracious to you, and give you peace.

 How do you manage unrealistic expectations in your relationship?